soz-live/soz-live.github.io/users/basics.md

 The easiest way to interact with **SOZ** is to type **Y** on the command line - a dialog box appears with a tree-view of options to select from.<br>

-The full list of of commands is [here](/docs/commands.html).
+The full list of of commands are [here](/docs/commands.html).

 {% include note-icon.html %}
-> All SOZ commands are in the same format, eg M-... so as not to interfere with conventional CAD shortcuts.
+> All SOZ commands are in the same format, eg M-\*, S-\*, E-\*, U-\*, etc, so as not to interfere with conventional CAD shortcuts.
 > Once you know the name of a command, you can type that command instead.
 > Y was chosen as it is the only single key not used as a standard CAD command shortcut.

 ## Dialog Boxes

-Each **SOZ-LIVE** Class and Function has a dialog box developed on-the-fly, depending on the arguments for the Class or Function.
+Each **SOZ-LIVE** Class and Function has a dialog box developed on-the-fly, depending upon the arguments for the Class or Function.

-Each argument to be specified creates another entry in the dialog box to be filled in by the user.
+Each argument creates an entry in the dialog box to be filled in by the user.

 {% include note-icon.html %}
 > Only fully completed dialogs - one with valid entries for each field, will be parsed by the Make routine properly and return a valid Object.

-The entry is either an **atom** field or a **list** field - depending upon the type of each of the arguments for the Class...
+The entry is either an [Atom Field](#atom-field) or a [List Field](#list-field) - depending upon the type of each of the arguments for the Class...

 For example, the dialog for the class [SZGELine](/classes/SZGELine.html) has two required arguments: